 Credit Recovery at Collins Hill High School

-Credit recovery is offered four times during the year after school: Once in the fall, twice in the spring, and once in the summer right after the school year is completed.
-Students who receive a final grade between 60-69 in eligible academic course may enroll in credit recovery courses.
+Credit recovery is offered several times throughout the year.
+Students who receive a final grade between 50-69 in eligible academic course may enroll in credit recovery courses.
 Eligible students should receive a personalized informational flyer before each credit recovery session.
-The cost to participate in a course is $100 per half credit course.
 Please note that credit recovery is NOT NCAA eligible.
-If your student is eligible and wishes to participate, please follow the following steps:
+Students may sign up during announced sign-up times.
+This program is currently free to students.

 Phoenix High School is a Gwinnett County school that offers "7th period" courses that take place after a student's school day.
-Phoenix operates on mini semesters, called "minimesters," in which students can complete courses in half the time of a traditional semester.
+Phoenix utilizes mini-semesters, called "minimesters," in which students can complete courses in half the time of a traditional semester.
 Phoenix offers two minimesters in the fall and two minimesters in the spring.
 The cost is $150 per 0.5 credit.
 For more information, please visit the Phoenix High School website.

 Georgia Virtual offers a variety of courses throughout the fall, spring, and summer.
 All coursework is completed online.
 Georgia Virtual has 18-, 16-, 14-, and 12-week options in the fall and spring, and 5- and 6-week options in the summer.
 The cost of each 0.5 credit course is $250.
 Please visit Georgia Virtual's website for more information.